aiman-al-masoud/psittacus/README.md

   # Name Conflicts

-This website is being developed as an SPA <a href="https://it.wikipedia.org/wiki/Single-page_application">(Single Page Application)</a>, in light of making it easily downloadable, with as much functionality as possible available to the user offline.
+This website is being developed as an SPA <a target="_blank" href="https://it.wikipedia.org/wiki/Single-page_application">(Single Page Application)</a>, in light of making it easily downloadable, with as much functionality as possible available to the user offline.

   Being the final product a single page, means that all html templates have to share the same namespace.
 The solution